claudelguembu/nasa-path-finder/README.md

  8. Integrate output into DOUG application
  9. Display route handrails in different color if they approach wingspan max distance
 10. Strafe/Pan of the 3D Model center to move the entire model directionally
+11. Incorporate geometric shape of modules into distance calculations
-11. Update Route 3 calculation to specified logic (TBD)
+12. Update Route 3 calculation to specified logic (TBD)

 ## Milestone 3 Interface
 ![Milestone 3 UI Screenshot](/ui-html/images/pathing_one.png)